 - Arrange with your family to each pass on a book that you have loved but are unlikely to read a second time.
 Everyone will benefit from each other’s recommendations, and there’s instant entertainment available for after lunch.

 Stress reduction strategies for successful Christmas shopping include:

 - Make a list of all the gifts you wish to buy before you go shopping.
-If you wait for inspiration to strike, you could be wandering aimlessly around the shopping centre for hours.
+If you wait for inspiration to strike, you could find yourself wandering aimlessly around the shopping centre for hours, or impulse buying and spending more than you planned.
 Perhaps you could get to know the interests of family and friends to help you when choosing gifts (remember money is also a great gift as it allows people to choose what they want).

 - If possible, do your Christmas shopping early – in the first week of December or even in November.
 Some well-organised people do their Christmas shopping gradually over the course of the year, starting with the post-Christmas sales.

 - Buy your gifts by mail catalogue or over the internet.
 Some companies will also gift-wrap and post your presents for a small additional fee.

 Preparing a meal for family and friends can be enjoyable but tiring and stressful at the same time.

 Some tips to reduce the stress of Christmas cooking include:

 - If you are cooking lunch at home, delegate tasks.
 You don't need to do everything yourself.